gabriel-skantze/IrisTK/doc/markdown/tutorial_semantics.md

     type: hamburger}}}
 ```

-Examine the grammar and try to understand what it allows.
-Remember that the Speech Grammar must match exactly what you say.
-You could for example try:
+Examine the grammar and try to understand how it works.
+Try with different utterances, such as:

 * "I would like to order a strawberry milkshake please"
 * "I want to have two large hamburgers and a sallad"